cs423-uiuc-fall25/rex-mp4-template/README.md

 #### Build

-Please follow build steps using `meson` in [docs/getting-started.md](./docs/getting-started.md).
+Please follow build steps with `meson` in [docs/getting-started.md](./docs/getting-started.md).
 To be noted, this can take a long time, you can try using [tmux](https://manpages.ubuntu.com/manpages/noble/en/man1/tmux.1.html) to keep the job running in background.

 #### Run and Test

-You can try examples provided by Rex.
-Once you complete the implementation, you can test them out using `zsh test.sh`
+- Try examples provided by Rex

+- Once you complete the implementation, you can test them out using `zsh test.sh`